 Children with ASD can benefit from any one of these play therapy methods as early intervention.

 It might be a second toy or a few words to introduce language to the game.
-The goal is to create play that goes back and forth between you and your child to encourage increased communication and add new aspects to his play.
-It should help him grow emotionally and learn how to better focus his thinking.
+The goal is to create play that goes back and forth between you and your child to encourage increased communication and add new aspects to their play.
+It should help them grow emotionally and learn how to better focus their thinking.

-Your child may meet with a therapist for up to 25 hours per week for Floortime, or he can practice this method with you at home.
+Your child may meet with a therapist for up to 25 hours per week for Floortime, or they can practice this method with you at home.

 Studies have shown that most children who have Floortime therapy for 25 hours a week for 2 years or longer improve in all areas of development.